Brenton Ryan

 About

-Mr. Ryan’s concert appearances include American Symphony Orchestra to sing Schoenberg’s Gurre-Lieder at Carnegie Hall, the world premiere of Matt Aucoin and Peter Sellars’ Music for New Bodies with Dacamera in Houston, a semi-staged performance of Wozzeck, which received a 2018 Grammy for Best Opera Recording, and Ravel’s L’heure Espagnole, both with the Houston Symphony under Hans Graf, his Virginia Symphony Orchestra debut for Orff’s Carmina Burana, his Los Angeles Philharmonic debut in Beethoven's Choral Fantasy, conducted by Gustavo Dudamel, Beethoven’s Symphony No. 9 with both the Lexington Philharmonic and Rice University, Mozart’s Requiem with the Omaha Symphony, Elijah at DePaul University, and a semi-staged performance of Thomson’s The Mother of Us All singing the role of Jo the Loiterer with the Rochester Philharmonic Orchestra conducted by music director Ward Stare.
+On the concert stage, Mr. Ryan's engagements reflect the same breadth.
+He has appeared with the American Symphony Orchestra in Schoenberg's Gurre-Lieder at Carnegie Hall, performed the world premiere of Matt Aucoin and Peter Sellars' Music for New Bodies with Dacamera in Houston, and sang in semi-staged performances of Wozzeck — which received a 2018 Grammy for Best Opera Recording — and Ravel's L'heure espagnole, both with the Houston Symphony under Hans Graf.
+Orchestral appearances include his Los Angeles Philharmonic debut in Beethoven's Choral Fantasy conducted by Gustavo Dudamel, his Virginia Symphony Orchestra debut in Orff's Carmina Burana, Beethoven's Symphony No. 9 with the Lexington Philharmonic and Rice University, Mozart's Requiem with the Omaha Symphony, and a semi-staged performance of Thomson's The Mother of Us All as Jo the Loiterer with the Rochester Philharmonic Orchestra conducted by Ward Stare.
+Recital appearances include his debut at the Kennedy Center in Washington D.C. and concerts with the New York Festival of Song at both Caramoor and Merkin Hall in New York City.

 Mr. Ryan is a winner of the Birgit Nilsson prize at the 2016 Operalia competition, a graduate of Rice University's Shepherd School of Music, and also holds a Bachelor of Music degree from DePaul University.
 He is featured in the film In Our Nature, starring John Slattery, Zach Gilford, Gabrielle Union, and Jena Malone, singing a selection from Pagliacci.